godspeed28/godspeed28/README.md

 <hr>

 <!-- START_QUOTE -->
-> A hut full of laughter is richer than a palace full of sadness.
+> When you have to make a choice and don't make it, that is in itself a choice.
-> — *Zen Proverb*
+> — *William James*

-_Last updated: Fri Aug  8 02:07:26 UTC 2025_
+_Last updated: Sat Aug  9 01:56:26 UTC 2025_
 <!-- END_QUOTE -->

 <!-- <hr>